Mimieam/simple-react-chrome-extension-starter/README.md

-- configure eslint to not crash when encountering chrome references our code - add this to package.json
+- configure eslint to not crash when encountering *chrome* references in our code - add this to package.json
 ```
   "eslintConfig": {
     "extends": "react-app",